The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Talk about things that are yellow- lemons, the sun, school bus, bananas, chicks, cheese, ducklings, butter, pencils.
 Grab some toys and sort out all the yellow ones.
 (Great time to work on changing that preschool pronunciation of “lellow” to yellow too.)

-Grab a toy school bus for teaching these concepts:
+Grab a toy school bus to teach these concepts:

 - Part-whole: Use a toy bus to point out wheels, wipers, door